 There are four areas around the reservoir that require a fee for entry and use: Port Ramp Marina, Middle Inlet, Cemetery Point, and Anderson Cove.
 Fee areas are expected to begin collecting fees on May 15.

-Day-use and boat ramp fee's for Cemetery Point, Anderson Cove and Port Ramp is $18.
+Day-use and boat ramp fee's for Cemetery Point, Anderson Cove, Middle Inlet and Port Ramp is $18.

 Boat ramps are available at all areas except Middle Inlet.
 Restrooms, picnic areas, group pavilions, etc. are available at all four areas.
 Use of group areas requires a reservation which is easily done at recreation.gov.